SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 ## Populating the Answer.question Property

 Over in `AnswerFactory`... let's fix that typo.
-Notice that, in `getDefaults()`, we are *not* setting the `question` property yet.
+Notice that, in `getDefaults()`, we are *not* setting the `question` property.
 And so, if you spin over to your terminal and run:

 ```terminal